Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Symmetry breaking in coupled phase oscillator networks

 {\mathrm{X}}

-These equations are equivariant with respect to the phase-shift symmetry action~\eqref{eq:Aaction}.
+We now exploit these results to elucidate the effect of forced symmetry breaking in $m$~coupled populations of $n$~oscillators given by the perturbation problem~\eqref{eq:multipop_pert}; such phase equations can be motivated by phase reductions~\cite{Ashwin2022,Bick2023}.
+The unperturbed equations for $\delta=0$ are equivariant with respect to the action of~$\T^m$ given by~\eqref{eq:Aaction}, which corresponds to a phase-shift symmetry in each population.
 This implies that the synchrony patterns where each population is either synchronized ($\theta_\sigma\in\Sp$) or desynchronized ($\theta_\sigma\in\Dp$),

 are equilibria relative to the symmetry action of $\T^m$.
 For example, $\Sp\dotsc\Sp$ ($m$-times) is the relative equilibrium where all populations are phase synchronized individually (but not necessarily to each other).
+Perturbing the system, $\delta > 0$, breaks the~$\T^m$ symmetry to a~$\T$ symmetry where $\alpha\in\T$ acts by a common phase shift of all phases, $\theta_{\sigma,k}\mapsto \theta_{\sigma,k}+\alpha$.
+We can now compute how invariant tori~\eqref{eq:Tori} and the dynamics deform as the symmetry is broken.

-For the remainder of the paper, we will focus synchrony patterns in small networks of $m=3$ population of $n=2$ oscillators as considered in~\cite{Bick2019,Bick2017c}.
-However, the same methods also apply to networks with populations~\cite{Bick2018} or with more oscillators per population~\cite{Bick2019}.
+While the results apply more generally to systems of the form~\eqref{eq:multipop_pert}, we focus on the case of $m=3$ population of $n=2$ oscillators as considered in~\cite{Bick2019,Bick2017c}.
+Specifically, the oscillators in population~$\sigma$ evolve according to